 Snowboard bindings are an important part of your snowboard setup, because they hold you and your feet in place on the snowboard.
 It is also through snowboard bindings that you achieve support and stiffness due to the highback (the part behind your calf) and the baseplate which is the bottom of the snowboard binding.
 Most of all snowboard bindings are traditional two-strap setups with an ankle strap and a toe strap.
-They have adjustable highbacks and a turnable plate or disc in the center of the baseplate that attaches the binding to the snowboard.
+They have adjustable highbacks and a turnable plate or disk in the center of the baseplate that attaches the binding to the snowboard.

 The snowboard binding systems

 All snowboards come with premade holes for screws.
 Most of the brands that make snowboard bindings make snowboards that use 4 screws (the standard system).
 An exception to this rule is Burton snowboards that use a two-screw "slider-channel" on most of their models (also called EST).
 This gives infinite adjustment possiblities.
 Make sure you know, which system your snowboard uses.
-Most bindings come with several different discs that make them fit the different binding systems.
+Most bindings come with several different disks that make them fit the different binding systems.

 Snowboard binding straps